 If you still have any concerns, I would highly recommend you going to a specialist that will be able to give you proper information.

-After I’ve figured out why coffee makes me sleepy and tired at times and I got to understand the chemistry behind caffeine consumption I highly improved my experience.
+After I’ve figured out why coffee makes me sleepy and tired at times and I got to understand the chemistry behind caffeine’s effects, I improved my overall experience.

-Even if it doesn’t always wake me up as I’d want it to, I get to fully enjoy my coffee’s flavor and aroma every time I have it.
+Even if it doesn’t always wake me up as I’d want it to, I always enjoy having a cup of coffee.

-I hope I managed to give you some useful tips related to maximizing its positive effects.
+I hope I managed to give you some useful tips on enhancing or bringing back its energizing properties.